Skip to main content

 ZenRows is a good managed scraper API.
 Its core proposition is "we handle the anti-bot, you call the URL" — a residential-proxy pool, CAPTCHA-bypass infrastructure, and a JavaScript renderer behind one HTTP endpoint.
 For teams whose hardest problem is a small set of aggressively defended targets, ZenRows is a serious answer.

 The reason teams look for a ZenRows alternative in 2026 is that scraping is no longer just "fetch a hard URL."
-It is the read step inside an AI agent loop that also needs search, programmatic crawl, and map, on infrastructure the team controls. fastCRW is a Rust-based web scraping API that exposes search, scrape, crawl, map, and extract behind one Firecrawl-compatible surface, runs in 6.6 MB of resident memory on the reference workload, and ships as a single AGPL-3.0 binary you can self-host.
+It is the read step inside an AI agent loop that also needs search, programmatic crawl, and map, on infrastructure the team controls. fastCRW is a Rust-based web scraping API that exposes search, scrape, crawl, map, and extract behind one Firecrawl-compatible surface, keeps a lightweight resident set on the reference workload, and ships as a single AGPL-3.0 binary you can self-host.

 Choose fastCRW when self-hosting, runtime efficiency, and a unified agent-shaped API matter more than fully managed anti-bot.
 Choose ZenRows when bypassing the hardest commercial anti-bot stacks is the entire job and you do not want to operate any of it.